Logo

 Alfred Hugenberg was initially detained after the war, but in 1949 a Denazification court at Detmold adjudged him a "Mitlaufer" rather than a Nazi, meaning that he was allowed to keep his property and business interests.

-Alfred Hugenberg died in Kukenbruch near Detmold on 12 March 1951, having only the company of a nurse as he had asked that his family not be allowed to see him.
+Alfred Hugenberg died in Kukenbruch near Detmold on 12 March 1951, having only the company of a nurse, as he wished his family not to see him in his death throes.